 Approx. time and distance: 2 hours, 1 mile / 1.6km

 We meet in West Parliament Square, next to St. Giles Cathedral.
-You'll walk around the cathedral, to Parliament Hall, the statue of Charles II, the Market Cross, the statue of Adam Smith and the High Street (The Royal Mile).
+You'll walk around the cathedral, to Old Parliament Hall, the statue of Charles II, the Market Cross, the Royal Exchange, the statue of Adam Smith and continue down the Royal Mile, past the Tron Kirk, down historic Canongate, with stops at Moray House and Canongate Kirk, continue to the new Scottish Parliament, magnificent views of Holyrood Park, and finish at the gates of Holyrood Palace.

 "Though tyrants threat, though Lyons rage and rore, defy them all, and feare not to win out."
 Elizabeth Melville, Lady Culross (c1578-1640)